zwang695/alexa-skills-list/README.md

 *Alexa, ask how many beans make five*

 This skill is an absolute must have for anybody who is unsure how many beans make five.
-An old English phrase past down through generations of cultured Brits.
+An old English phrase passed down through generations of cultured Brits.

 ***